-BRANDED SUPPLY CHAINS
+BRANDED SUPPLY CHAINS: SPECIES SPECIFIC STANDARDS

 We have the most engagement and influence with our own-brand supply chains.
 As noted earlier in this document we also strive to influence the animal welfare within branded supply chains.
-Where we stock whole branded meat offerings in place of an own-brand option, we collect more detailed information and apply policies as detailed in this section for duck, guinea fowl and geese.
+Where we stock whole branded meat offerings in place of an own-brand option, we collect more detailed information and apply policies as detailed in this section for duck and guinea fowl.

 All fresh duck is branded, however we specify the standards here for completeness.
-It is a brood and move system that is the basis for the farming system.
+A 'brood and move' approach is the basis of the farming system.
 Birds arrive on the farm as day-old poults direct from the hatchery.
 After an initial and carefully controlled brooding stage of about three weeks, the birds are moved to housing with lots of space and natural light.
 Stocking densities are lower than average, ensuring that birds have ample space to express natural behaviour.
 They also have access to enrichment such as straw bales.
 Air quality and temperature are monitored constantly to ensure that birds are kept comfortable at all times.